jeffkloy/usm-takehome/README.md

 - Argo CD for GitOps-based continuous deployment; pipeline with self-healing capabilities
 - No actual deployment is done in this repo due to having no attached infrastructure
 - Tested using LocalStack
-- Most of README.md was written using AI (Claude)
+- Most of README.md was written using AI (Claude), apart from overview & explainers

 Why this approach was taken:
 This take-home project has GitOps principles with Argo as the CD engine, allowing us to have a pull-based deployment model that maintains a git repo as the single "source of truth" whilst allowing there to be self-healing capabilities.
 The choice of AWS EKS eliminates Kubernetes control plane management overhead, while Terraform modules from CloudPosse provide tested & repeatable infrastructure patterns.
 Helm packaging enables templated & versioned app deployments across environments, and GitHub Actions builds & pushes to GHCR, to provide a secure integrated CI pipeline that triggers only on changes to specific files & directories.

 ## 📁 Directory Structure